cn205000/IT-Portfolio/OSTicket/Post-Installation/readme.md

 ## 📌 Prerequisites
 - 🌐 Internet connection
-- ✅ Have osTicket installed on a Windows VM
+- ✅ Have gone through & finished the previous project in the repository.

 ## 🔗 Enviroments & Technologies Used
 -  **Windows 10 VM**